-Note: If a call is routed to an ACD queue DN from a routing point, Stat Server no longer generates interaction-related actions reflecting regular DNs, such as Callanswered, on this routing point as Stat Server did in release 7.2 and prior releases.
+Note: If a call is routed to an ACD queue DN from a routing point, Stat Server no longer generates interaction-related actions reflecting regular DNs, such as CallAnswered, on this routing point as Stat Server did in release 7.2 and prior releases.
 Instead, such actions are generated on the ACD queue.
 Starting with release 7.5, Stat Server propagates interaction-related actions reflecting regular DNs on mediation DNs only to the last real and virtual mediation DN objects that the interaction passed through.
+The actions that result for other mediation DNs along the path will reflect call diversion.